 MSC 74 and MEPC 47 approved in 2001 and 2002 respectively Guidance on the use of Human Element Analysing Process (HEAP) and Formal Safety Assessment (FSA) in the IMO rule making process (MSC/Circ.1022 – MEPC/Circ.391) and Guidelines for Formal Safety Assessment (FSA) for use in the IMO rule-making process (MSC/Circ.1023 - MEPC/Circ.392).

 MSC 91 and MEPC 65 reviewed in 2012 and 2013 respectively the aforementioned Guidance in the light of the experience gained with their application and approved the Guidelines for the application of Human Element Analysing Process (HEAP) to the IMO rule-making process, and approved the Guidelines for the application of the Human Element Analysing Process (HEAP) to the IMO rule-making process (MSC-MEPC.2/Circ.13).

 HEAP is broad in application and not to be seen as any kind of replacement for an FSA study.

 Formal Safety Assessment (FSA)

-All of the Organization's sub-committees are now charged with addressing human factors when deliberating new and existing regulations and guidance.
+IMO technical bodies are now charged with addressing human element when deliberating new and existing provisions.